 It’s Cheaper & Faster

 If a business owner is adamant about convincing an established pro to join their organization, they’ll likely have to pay top-dollar for their services.
 Keep in mind also that in addition to base salary and bonuses, executive employees may also ask for stock options or require the company to cover moving costs.
 Furthermore, any new team member will need time to adjust and learn the ropes of a new position.
 Yet, while entry-level employees can assimilate with relative ease, it usually takes managerial hires some time to get going in their new role.
+These are factors you will want to take into consideration when budgeting the onboarding process, consider using a cost of employee calculator to do the groundwork for you, whilst you can weigh up the longer term costs of enticing an external hire versus the cost savings that could be made by promoting someone internally.

 It Will Help You Make Hires in the Future